henokemp/university-work/docs/lives-in-transit.md

 Close collaboration and communication already are considered key components of 21st century competencies in STEM fields ([Jang, 2016](bibliography.md#jang-2016)).
 History appears to be moving in the same direction.
 As Lynn Hunt notes
 >history writing in the global era can only be a collaborative form of inquiry, whether between types of approaches or between scholars from different parts of the globe.
 We are not just interconnected but also interdependent ([Hunt, 2015](bibliography.md#hunt-2015), p.
 151).

-Critical voices argue that from a career perspective co-authored collaborative work will be valued less than a independent project, therefore its popularity is connected to the nature of historical careers ([Flaherty, 2017](bibliography.md#flaherty-2017)).
+Critical voices argue that from a career perspective, co-authored collaborative work will be valued less than a independent project, therefore its popularity is connected to the nature of historical careers ([Flaherty, 2017](bibliography.md#flaherty-2017)).
 There is an ongoing discussion regarding collaborative work in historical research and especially with more digital research being done, it seems a repositioning and restructuring towards more collaborative work in History is inevitable.